Theresa May receives kiss on the cheek from D-Day veteran aged 94

 He was an 18-year-old commando in a landing craft that reached Sword Beach on D-Day 75 years ago.

-“She came over and said ‘pleased to meet you’,” Mr Williams said.
+“She came over and said ‘pleased to meet you’,” Mr Yaxley said.

 “She said ‘Thank you for what you have done’.